BDC Hamburger Icon

 Voucher activity report

 A payment voucher is a document businesses use to track supporting information needed to approve an invoice payment.
-It’s an internal auditing control that ensures each invoice is paid and that the company receives the goods and services.
+It’s an internal auditing control that ensures each invoice is paid and the company receives the goods and services it purchased.

 A voucher activity report includes the following information: